bbauska/W3Cx-5of5/README.md

 Indeed, as functions are first-class objects, we can pass a function as an argument, as a parameter to another function and later execute that passed-in function or even return it to be executed later.
-When we do this, we talk about **callback functions** in JavaScript: a function passed to another function, and executed inside the function we called.
+When we do this, we talk about <b>callback functions</b> in JavaScript: a function passed to another function, and executed inside the function we called.

 All the examples of event listeners that you&apos;ve seen used callback